 Movement of data between any two processors A and B (from A to B), if not defined by the user, is decomposed into 3 moves: processor A to OSProc parent of A, OSProc parent of A to OSProc parent of B, and OSProc parent of B to processor B. This mechanism uses Julia's Serialization library to serialize and deserialize data, so data must be serializable for this mechanism to work properly.

 By default, Dagger uses the CPU to process work, typically single-threaded per cluster node.
 However, Dagger allows access to a wider range of hardware and software acceleration techniques, such as multithreading and GPUs.
-These more advanced (but performant) accelerators are disabled by default, but can easily be enabled by using Scheduler/Thunk options in the
+These more advanced (but performant) accelerators are disabled by default, but can easily be enabled by using scopes (see Scopes for details).

 Dagger assumes that a thunk executing on a processor, fully utilizes that processor at 100%.
 When this is not the case, you can tell Dagger as much with